vs3kulic/exercism-java/README.md

 # Java Exercises

 This repository contains solutions to various Java exercises from the Exercism platform.
-Each exercise is organized into its own directory, with separate folders for source code, tests, and configuration files.
+Each exercise is organized into its own directory, with separate folders for source code, tests, and configuration files!

 ## Structure